John Atkins (American football)

-Johnathan Bandavious Atkins (born December 21, 1992) is an American professional football nose tackle for the Memphis Showboats of the United Football League (UFL).
+Johnathan Bandavious Atkins (born December 21, 1992) is an American professional football nose tackle.
 He played college football at Georgia, and has been a member of the New England Patriots, Detroit Lions, and Atlanta Falcons.

 College career

 Atkins spent five seasons as a member of Georgia Bulldogs, redshirting his freshman year.
 During his redshirt senior season, Atkins made 38 tackles, including one for a loss, as the Bulldogs' starting nose tackle.
 He finished his collegiate career with 81 total tackles, 3.5 for loss, five pass deflections, and a fumble recovery in 48 games played.